-The capital projects fund advances funds to the District when the District is in a negative cash position.
-The fund charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City of Madison.
-There was no advance outstanding as of December 31, 2019.
+The general fund advances funds to the District when the District is in a negative cash position.
+The general fund charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City of Madison.
+No repayment schedule has been established.
+There is no advance balance outstanding as of December 31, 2019.